-The lateral boundary conditions for trace gases and aerosols are obtained from the IFS global forecasts at 3-hourly resolution for the following species: O3, CO, HCHO, NO, NO2, SO2, HNO3, PAN, CH4, C5H8, o-xylene, sulphate and C2H6 (see Table 2).
-When the dynamic boundaries from C-IFS are missing, the model uses seasonal climatological boundary concentrations instead.
+The lateral boundary conditions for trace gases and aerosols are obtained from the IFS global forecasts at 3-hourly resolution for the following species: O3, CO, HCHO, NO, NO2, SO2, HNO3, PAN, CH4, C5H8, o-xylene, sulphate and C2H6.
+When the chemical boundary conditions from IFS are missing, the model uses seasonal climatological boundary concentrations instead.